Thyroid Diet Chart – Foods to Eat, Foods to Avoid

 HealthifyMe can make it simple to record, monitor, and analyse 80+ key metabolic parameters from home, one of which is your thyroid levels.
 In addition, you have access to a fully customised diet plan from a qualified nutritionist, healthy home recipes, and a workout plan from a professional fitness trainer.
 Furthermore, a smart scale can help users better understand their weight.
 It enables you to drop the proper weight, which is especially advantageous for those with a thyroid condition.
-It also offers 24-hour support because your health is its top priority.

 For thyroid disease, a healthy diet is essential.
 However, as there is no unique “thyroid diet,” the thyroid diet menu must adjust accordingly.
 The secretion of thyroid hormones (T3, T4) is higher in hyperthyroidism and lower in hypothyroidism.
 The diet should take that into account.

 It helps concentrate on nutrient-rich foods to induce satiety while nourishing your body.
 Also, supporting healthy energy levels is essential for thyroid patients.